bensheldon/island94-jekyll/_posts/2023-11-29-rails-executor-increasingly-everywhere.md

 - CurrentAttributes
 - Error reporting

 You usually won't think about it.
-The Rails Executor already wraps every Controller Action and Active Job execution.
-Recently, as of Rails v7.1, it's showing up everywhere within the Rails codebase.
+The Rails framework already wraps every Controller Action and Active Job with an Executor.
+Recently, as of Rails v7.1, it's showing up everywhere within the Rails codebase:

 - [Rails runner scripts are now wrapped with an Executor](https://github.com/rails/rails/pull/44999)
 - [Minitest test cases are now wrapped with an Executor](https://github.com/rails/rails/pull/43550) (I'm working on getting [parity in rspec-rails](https://github.com/rspec/rspec-rails/issues/2713)).
 It has a nice little explanation why "This helps to better simulate request or job local state being reset around tests and prevent state to leak from one test to another."